 Professor Mlyniec is the recipient of the Stuart Stiller Award for public service, the William Pincus Award for contributions to clinical education, the Robert F. Drinan Award for contributions to public interest law, and the Gault Award for his work in juvenile advocacy.
 He received his B.S. at Northwestern University and his J.D. from Georgetown University Law Center.

-Professor Ferrer serves as a Policy Director of the Georgetown Juvenile Justice Initiative advocating to improve the DC juvenile justice system and as a Visiting Professor in the Georgetown University Law Center supervising students in the Juvenile Justice Clinic.
-Professor Ferrer is also a Certified Trainer in the National Juvenile Defender Center’s Juvenile Training Immersion Program (JTIP) and conducts training for juvenile defense attorneys across the country.
+Eduardo Ferrer serves as an Associate Professor at the Georgetown University Law Center, supervising students in the Juvenile Justice Clinic, and as the Policy Director of the Georgetown Juvenile Justice Initiative, advocating to improve DC’s delinquency system.
+Professor Ferrer is also a Certified Trainer in the Gault Center’s Youth Defense Advocacy Program (YDAP) and conducts training for youth defense attorneys across the country.

-Additionally, Professor Ferrer serves as the Vice-Chair of the Board of Directors of DC127 and served previously as the Chair of the Board of Trustees of The Next Step Charter School and the Chair of the Board of Directors of the Campaign for Youth Justice.
-Professor Ferrer also served as the Advisory Neighborhood commissioner for Single Member District 1B10 from 2009-2010.
+Professor Ferrer has served as the Chair of the Board of Directors of a number of non-profit organizations, including DC127, the Next Step Public Charter School, and the Campaign for Youth Justice.
+Professor Ferrer also served as the elected Advisory Neighborhood Commissioner for Single Member District 1B10 from 2009-2010.
 In 2013, Professor Ferrer was awarded the Mid-Atlantic Innocence Project’s “Defender of Innocence Award” for his work securing the release of David Boyce, an innocent man wrongfully convicted in Virginia in 1990.
-He also was recognized in 2008 by Legal Bisnow Magazine as a top “30 under 30” attorney in the District of Columbia.
+He was also recognized in 2008 by Legal Bisnow Magazine as a top “30 under 30” attorney in the District of Columbia.

 Katrecia Banks